Primary Image

 Key Descriptions

 • The scale means are converted to the 0-100 scale by subtracting 1 from the mean and then multiplying by 25.
-This produces scale scores which have a lowest possible value of 0 (worst possible quality of life) and a maximum value of 100 (best possible quality of life).
+This produces scale scores which have the lowest possible value of 0 (worst possible quality of life) and a maximum value of 100 (best possible quality of life).

-• QOLIBRI-Overall Scale (OS): developed in 2012; 6-item scale of overall judgment of different aspects of HRQOL (available in online appendix: Steinbeuchel 2012); Areas covered include physical condition, cognition, emotions, function in daily life, personal and social life, and current situation and future prospects; Responses to each item were scored 1 (‘Not at all’) to 5 (‘Very’), and the sum of all items was converted arithmetically to a percentage scale, with 0 representing the lowest possible HRQoL on the questionnaire and 100 the best possible HRQoL.
+• QOLIBRI Overall Scale (QOLIBRI-OS) was developed in 2012.
+It is a 6-item scale of overall judgment of different aspects of HRQoL (available in online appendix; Von Steinbuechel et al., 2012).
+Areas covered include physical condition, cognition, emotions, function in daily life, personal and social life, and current situations and future prospects.
+Responses to each item are coded on a 1 to 5 scale, where 1 = “Not at all”, and 5 = “Very”.

 Number of Items